SpikeInterface/spikeinterface/doc/modules/core.rst

     recording_select2 = select_segment_recording(recording5, segment_indices=[0, 4])
     # `recording_select2` will have 2 segments (the 1st and last one)

 The same functions, except for the :code:`concatenate_*` one, are also available for :py:class:`~spikeinterface.core.BaseSorting` objects (:py:func:`~spikeinterface.core.append_sortings`, :py:func:`~spikeinterface.core.split_sorting`, :py:func:`~spikeinterface.core.select_segment_sorting`).

+**Note** :py:func:`~spikeinterface.core.append_recordings` and:py:func:`~spikeinterface.core.concatenate_recordings`
+have the same goal, aggregate recording piece on the time axis but with 2 differents strategy!
+One is keeping the multi segments concept, the other one is breaking it!
+Ses this example for more detail :ref:`example_segments`.

 Recording tools